AloraKesharwani/E-COMMERCE_SALES_DASHBOARD/README.md

 # E-COMMERCE_SALES_DASHBOARD
-<p>An eCommerce sales dashboard is a visual representation of key performance indicators (KPIs) and metrics related to the sales and performance of an online store.
-It provides a quick and accessible way for business owners analyze the performance of their eCommerce business.
+<p>An eCommerce sales dashboard is a representation of key performance indicators (KPIs) and metrics related to the sales and performance of an online store.
+This is an interactive and user-friendly dashboard that has multiple functionalities to ease the process for decision-makers by providing them with a quick and accessible way to analyze the performance of businesses.

-This is the interactive dashboard for users.
-This dashboard contains four buttons, and by clicking any chart or button, we may learn more about the data at that specific moment.
-Each button provides performance information for the corresponding Quater.
+This dashboard contains four buttons to indicate the quarterly performance of businesses, and by clicking any chart or button, businesses can get to know more about the trends and collection of data for that specific period of time.</p>

 <p><h3>DATA MODELLING </h3></p>
 <img src="https://github.com/AloraKesharwani/E-COMMERCE_SALES_POWERBI_DASHBOARD/assets/155231669/9e903391-7030-496a-9676-5aea53f78315" >